ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 ### Automate client generation with Package Build

-#### Update the Ballerina.toml file with OpenAPI tool configurations
+#### Update the `Ballerina.toml` file with OpenAPI tool configurations

-Adding the following OpenAPI tool configurations to the Ballerina.toml file will generate a client during the `bal build`.
+Adding the following OpenAPI tool configurations to the `Ballerina.toml` file will generate a client during the `bal build`.
 This eliminates the need to commit the generated code.

-> **Info:** It is mandatory to provide `id`,` filePath`, and `targetModule` attributes for the OpenAPI tool configurations.
+> **Info:** It is mandatory to provide `id`, and ` filePath` attributes for the OpenAPI tool configurations.
 The other attributes are optional.

-The following is an example of the tool configuration usage in the Ballerina.toml.
+The following is an example of the tool configuration usage in the `Ballerina.toml`.

 ```ballerina
 [[tool.openapi]]